+Treatment Overview.
 Before you begin treatment, you and your doctor will discuss your treatment options.
 One option may be a clinical trial.
+A clinical trial is a type of research study that tests how well new medical approaches work in people.
 Like all treatment options, clinical trials have possible risks and benefits.
 By considering all your treatment options, including participation in a clinical trial, you will be taking an active role in a very important treatment decision that affects you.
+For more information on clinical trials, see page 36.

-In the past, a diagnosis of AML was generally considered a medical emergency, and treatment usually started as soon as the diagnosis was made.
-This often did not allow time for doctors to obtain the specific genetic profile of a patient's leukemia prior to making treatment decisions.
-Preliminary research has recently found that in many cases of AML, waiting up to 7 days, in order to obtain genetic data and other laboratory test results on the AML cells, may be safe for most patients.
+- Your treatment options and the results you can expect from treatment - The possibility of participating in a clinical trial did not allow time for doctors to obtain the specific genetic profile of a patient's leukemia prior to making treatment decisions.
+Preliminary research has recently found that in many cases of AML, waiting up to 7 days to obtain genetic data and other laboratory test results on the AML cells, may be safe for most patients.
 This is an important consideration when assigning patients to the best available treatment option before starting therapy.